Promoting Safety and Health Culture

-The Toyota Boshoku group implements safety and health activities as labour-management cooperative efforts under a Basic Safety and Health Policy in order to establish a corporate culture that places a priority on safety and health at work.
+The Toyota Boshoku group implements safety and health activities as labour-management cooperative efforts under a Basic Safety and Health policy in order to establish a corporate culture that places a priority on safety and health at work.

-Basic Safety and Health Policy
+Basic Safety and Health policy

 In order to establish a corporate culture of safety first, we declare that we will not produce, handle, transport or dispose of products or materials unless people’s safety, health and environment are protected.

 Creating a safe work environment is a priority issue for companies and local communities.
-With this in mind, the Toyota Boshoku group works to enhance safety and health at work through activities based on an Occupation Safety & Health Management System (OSHMS).
+With this in mind, the Toyota Boshoku group works to enhance safety and health at work through activities based on an Occupational Safety & Health Management System (OSHMS).

 Toyota Boshoku has incorporated operating rules into internal safety and health standards and expanded these standards to all work sites, including administrative and technical groups.
 In fiscal 2016, we clarified inspection requirements for STOP6*1 and conducted safety inspections to create workplaces where there are absolutely no major accidents (fatalities).
 We also took steps to establish risk assessment procedures worldwide.

 *1 S: Safety T: Toyota O: 0 (Zero Accident) P: Project 6: 6 items (Being caught in machines, coming in contact with heavy objects, coming in contact with vehicles, falling, electrocution and coming in contact with heated objects)

 The Toyota Boshoku group is taking steps to ensure the health of all company members and to create and instill a culture of health so that everyone can be healthy and energetic, both mentally and physically, not only while they are working but also after retirement.
 To achieve this, we are supporting the health of all members from both physical and mental perspectives through an integrated system of industrial physicians and staff promoting health.

-Conducting health checks for all members
+Conducting health checkups for all members